vaeryn-uk/vul/Docs/obstructed-silhouettes.md

 Note that because this material is only drawn on the mesh, we can always output a single color as its the opacity that drives which silhouette pixels are actually drawn.
 As an overlay material, a `0.0` opacity means that the object's standard, opaque materials are rendered normally.

+Tips:
+* Disable "Custom Depth with TemporalAA Jitter" to avoids jittering pixels around the silhouettes.
+* The material's Translucency Pass works well when set to "After Motion Blur"; you will need to not have motion blur in PP for this to look okay.

 ## Querying neighbouring depths